cclgroupltd/chrome-profile-view/README.md

 In the current version the following data types are supported (more coming soon!):

-* History (including browsing chains visualization)
+* History (including experimental browsing chains visualization)
 * Cache
 * Local Storage
 * Session Storage
+* IndexedDB

 ## Setting up the tool
 The tool requires [Python](https://python.org) 3.10 or above.
 Once this is